justinmichaud/remote-support/README.md

 - Handle edge cases when two people try to connect to same computer
 - Forward vnc from gui

-- Replace threaded portions with nio to get around the fact that you can't interrupt socket reads on threads
+- Replace threaded portions with nio (and possibly barchart udt with netty) to get around the limitations/bugs from having multiple threads that can't be interrupted when doing socket reads